 Request for Hearing

 - The applicant association and respondent associations shall have the opportunity to appear before a hearing panel of the National Association's Membership Policy and Board Jurisdiction Committee to present their respective positions.
-The applicant association shall have thirty (30) days from notification by NAR’s member policy department to indicate whether the association wishes to request a hearing on its application.
+The applicant association shall have thirty (30) days from notification by NAR’s Member Experience team to indicate whether the association wishes to request a hearing on its application.
 If no hearing is requested, the application will be considered withdrawn.

 Additional Written Arguments